Fri 6/30 & Sat 7/1

 Each presentation concludes with live music by Vanity Crash, Cleveland’s celebrated glam punk superstars.
 The band’s Bowie repertoire include timeless gems performed in their own high energy style, alongside their fiery originals and glam classics.

 Performances take place at the BOP STOP, 2920 Detroit Avenue in Cleveland on June 30 and July 1.
 Part 1 begins each night at 7:30 p.m.
 Part 2 begins each night at 9:30 p.m.
-A discount is available for those wishing to attend both Part 1 and Part 2.
+A discount is available for those wishing to attend both Part 1 and Part 2 in the same evening.

 Previous shows at the venue were completely SOLD OUT.